puutaro/CommandClick/README.md

  -a "com.puutaro.commandclick.url.launch" \
  --es url "javascript:(function() { alert('hello command click') })();"
 ```

+### File api
+`CommandClick` automaticaly create files.
+This is used by system, alse is userinterface for app signal.
+- `cmdclickUrlHistory`
+      - This is made bellow `App directory`.
+CommandClick use recent used url launch etc.
+- `urlLoadFinished`
+      - This is made when url load finished.
+When you make `fannenl`(shell, html, and html application), you may use this.

 ### JavaScript interface
  - Android.readLocalFile(path: String) -> String